raxvan/process-thread/README.md

     "stderr": 0,
     	#^ number of lines in stderr stream

-    "final": {
-        "cmd": ...,
-        "cwd": ...,
-        "env": { ... }
+    "params":
         #^ final command, working directory and environment that was used to spawn the process
          #note that you can use {_ENV_VAR_} to expand from `env` in cmd or cwd
-    },

     "pid": 123,
     #^ process id if the process actually started
     "state": -1,